 12 Reasons Women Need to Deadlift

-If you are looking for exercise recommendations, consider deadlifting—a form of exercise that is increasingly popular among women because it makes gym time fun, challenging, and more effective.
+If you're looking for exercise recommendations, consider deadlifting.
+It's increasingly popular among women because it makes gym time fun, challenging, and more efficient.

-The exercise takes it's name from the dead or stationary weights lifted directly off the ground.
-These weights can be either barbells, dumbbells or kettle bells depending on preference.
+The exercise takes its name from the dead, or stationary weights lifted directly off the ground.
+These loads can be either barbells, dumbbells or kettlebells depending on preference.

-Deadlifting can be quite taxing both mentally and physically so we'd put it into the "no pain no gain" category.
-But once it's mastered and built into your routine the benefits will show.
+Deadlifting is taxing both mentally and physically so we put it into the "no pain no gain" category.
+However, master the exercise and build it into your routine and the benefits show!

 How to Deadlift

-At it's simplest level this exercise involves lifting a barbell from the floor to mid thigh, locking your hips and knees at that point, and then returning it back to the floor by bending your knees slightly and moving your hips back.
+The exercise involves lifting a barbell from the floor to mid-thigh.
+Locking your hips and knees.
+And then returning it by bending your knees slightly and moving your hips back.
 Then repeat without letting the bar go.

-There are quite a few variations to the exercise to give your overall routine some variety.
+There are variations to the exercise that give your overall routine some variety.
 These include the sumo and the snatch, plus more.

 However a word of caution, the deadlift can place unnecessary strain on your back and related muscles.
-Completing it with the right form is very important and so do seek some advice from your personal trainer or gym.
+Completing it with the right form is essential.
+So seek advice from your trainer or gym before trying it out.

-If you cannot do it properly or are developing niggles or strains it must be stopped right away.
+Stop if you cannot do it correctly or are developing niggles or strains.
 Start again when you are rested and have mastered the proper form.

-Watch this demonstration by Gabrial Sey to learn how to do this exercise properly.
+Watch this demonstration by Gabrial Sey to learn how to do this exercise correctly.
 Video demonstration.

 Why Women Should Deadlift

-Weightlifting is not just for athletes and there is now a growing understanding that incorporating weights into your exercise routine is not only beneficial but important.
+Weightlifting is not just for athletes.
+There is a growing understanding that incorporating weights into your exercise routine is both beneficial and essential.

-Moreover, weights will not build muscle mass unless taken to an extreme.
-They will instead improve your feminine proportions through better toning.
-Deadlifting is of course another form of weightlifting, and here are a few solid reasons to do it!
+Deadlifting is, of course, another form of weightlifting, and here are a few solid reasons to do it!

 Excellent confidence booster

-Women performing this workout are generally perceived to be strong and fierce, and with good reason.
-It will immensely improve your core and overall strength, plus you won't be able to ignore the massive confidence kick that the workout brings.
+Women performing this workout are perceived to be healthy and fierce, and with good reason.
+It improves your core and overall strength immensely.
+Plus you cannot ignore the massive confidence kick the workout brings!

-I've taken this quote directly from SyncTherapy because I just cannot write it any better...
+I've taken this quote directly from SyncTherapy because I can't write it any better...